adjust/adobe_air_sdk/README.md

 http://www.adjust.com/callback?key=value&foo=bar
 ```

-It should be mentioned that we support a variety of placeholders like `{idfa}` for iOS or `{android_id}` for Android
+It should be mentioned that we support a variety of placeholders like `{idfa}` for iOS or `{gps_adid}` for Android that can be
-that can be used as parameter values.
-In the resulting callback the `{idfa}` placeholder would be replaced with the
+used as parameter values.
+In the resulting callback the `{idfa}` placeholder would be replaced with the ID for Advertisers of
-ID for Advertisers of the current device for iOS and the `{android_id}` would be replaced with the AndroidID of the
+the current device for iOS and the `{gps_adid}` would be replaced with the Google Advertising ID of the current device for
-current device for Android.
-Also note that we don't store any of your custom parameters, but only append them to
+Android.
+Also note that we don't store any of your custom parameters, but only append them to your callbacks.
+If you haven't
-your callbacks.
-If you haven't registered a callback for an event, these parameters won't even be read.
+registered a callback for an event, these parameters won't even be read.

+You can read more about using URL callbacks, including a full list of available values, in our
+[callbacks guide][callbacks-guide].

-### 9. Partner parameters
+### <a id="partner-parameters">Partner parameters

-You can also add parameters for integrations that have been activated in
+You can also add parameters for integrations that have been activated in your adjust dashboard that are transmittable to
-your adjust dashboard that are transmittable to network partners.
+network partners.

-This works similarly to the callback parameters mentioned above, but can be added by calling the
+This works similarly to the callback parameters mentioned above, but can be added by calling the `addPartnerParameter` method
-`addPartnerParameter` method on your `AdjustEvent` instance.
+on your `AdjustEvent` instance.

 ```actionscript
 var adjustEvent:AdjustEvent = new AdjustEvent("abc123");